-Taxes are never fun.
+Self employment taxes are never fun.
 And if you're a freelancer or entrepreneur, things get even more complicated.
-There's self-employment taxes, business expenses, and accounting to think about.
+There's self-employment tax to be calculated, business expenses, and accounting to think about.
 It can be a little confusing, and even overwhelming.

 Don't worry.
 Once you understand the basics, and become familiar with a few best practices, it's not so bad.
 You'll probably even save a little money — and who doesn't like that?